-Keep an organized and up-to-date binder and files, which may be exclusively digital.
-Include as least the following:
+Keep an organized and up-to-date binder and files, which may be paper and/org digital formatting.
+Include at least the following:

-- Accounts & passwords summary sheet; Board roster - Blank Expense Forms and Deposit Forms - Charter information such as IRS tax filings, Bylaws, Standing Rules, LAPTA Toolkit (all sections), Secretary of State Articles of Incorporation, Annual Report, insurance policy, and past Audit Reports - All agendas and minutes from Executive Committee, Board of Directors, and General Membership Meetings - Approved budget, Budget Approval Form, and budget reports from all meetings - All committees with their information and details - Calendar with school, PTA, and LAPTA dates and deadlines - Confidentiality, Ethics, and Conflict of Interest Policy signed by the BOD; Inventory Accountability Form - Membership roster, Miscellaneous papers, and correspondence.
+- Accounts & passwords summary sheet: Board roster - Blank Expense Forms and Deposit Forms (fillable PDFs at LouisianaPTA.org/treasurer) - Charter information such as IRS tax filings, Bylaws, Standing Rules, LAPTA Toolkit (all sections), Secretary of State Articles of Incorporation, Annual Report, insurance policy, and past Audit Reports - All agendas and minutes from Executive Committee, Board of Directors, and General Membership Meetings - Approved budget, Budget Approval Form, and budget reports from all meetings - All committees with their information and details - Calendar with school, PTA, and LAPTA dates - Confidentiality, Ethics, and Conflict of Interest Policy signed by the BOD; Inventory Accountability Form - Membership roster, miscellaneous papers, and correspondence.